tiagodolphine/backstage/plugins/swf-backend/README.md

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
 It is only meant for local development, and the setup for it can be found inside the [/dev](/dev) directory.

-## Serverless Workflow

-You need to build the Quarkus application for the kogito swf runtime.

-Be sure to run `yarn build:swf`!!